Simpson College Data & Information Overview

 |Business Administration & Management||48||$45,500|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 116 students took at least one online class at Simpson College.
-This is a decrease from the 220 students who took online classes the previous year.
+In 2018-2019, 311 students took at least one online class at Simpson College.
+This is an increase from the 116 students who took online classes the previous year.